NJRSAM003/FaradayExplorer/README.md

 `install.sh` will create (or update) a conda environment named `faraday_explorer` from `environment.yml` (numpy, scipy, matplotlib, astropy, PyQt5, ffmpeg) and writes a desktop entry to `~/.local/share/applications/` so *Faraday Explorer* appears in your application menu.
 It also marks the launcher script as executable for terminal usage.

-You can also specify the environment name if needbe:
+You can also specify the environment name if need be:

 ```bash
 bash install.sh my_env_name